Features and Non-Deadline Stories

 Miller is one of the student volunteers who helped with the installation

-‘A constant force’: Political science major inspires activism on campus
+‘A constant force’: Political sciences major inspires activism on campus

 Olivia Solomon was a high school reporter when there was a mass shooting at Marjory Stoneman Douglas High School in Parkland on Feb.
 14, 2018.